2026 Loan Limits · Universal Lookup

 What is a conforming loan limit?

-FHA forward (203b) loan limits are set by HUD using a different formula.
-The 2026 floor is $541,287 (65% of conforming baseline) and the ceiling is $1,249,125 (150% of conforming baseline).
-Counties between the two are calculated as 115% of the area median sales price.
-FHA limits are typically lower than conforming limits in most counties.
+FHA Forward (203b) loan limits are set by HUD using a different formula.
+The 2026 floor is $541,287 (65% of conforming baseline) and the ceiling is $1,249,125 (150% of baseline).
+Counties between are calculated as 115% of the area median sales price.
+FHA limits are usually lower than conforming limits.

 What is the 2026 HECM (reverse mortgage) limit?